Ethical and Professionalism Issues for USC School of Law Students Engaged in Pro Bono Work

 Civility is a key component to effective and professional communication.
 Being rude, aggressive, obnoxious or even distracted when talking with attorneys, the public or clients is not what is expected of USC Law Students engaged in pro bono work.

 Respect and dignity for the law and lawyers are also key elements of a true professional.
 Honesty, fair play and integrity when dealing with clients, the public, attorneys and fellow law students are inherent in the concept of professionalism.

-Should you have questions during any pro bono activity you should discuss then with Pamela Robinson, the Director of the Pro Bono Program
+Should you have any concerns during any pro bono activity you should discuss then with Pamela Robinson, the Director of the Pro Bono Program.

 - SC Rules of Appellate Practice (www.judicial.state.sc.us)

 - 407 Rules of Professional Conduct

 - Rule 5.5 Unauthorized Practice of Law

 - Rule 6.1 Voluntary Pro Bono Publico Service